varnishcache/varnish-cache/doc/sphinx/reference/vtla.rst

     developers of Varnish Cache gather to share experiences and plan future development.

+VUT
+    Varnish UTilities -- An API for client utilities to tap into VSM or VSC.

 VWx
     Varnish Waiter 'x' -- A code module to monitor idle sessions.